FIRE0BALL/FIRE0BALL/README.md

 ## Hi there 👋

+My name is Gavish, and I'm studing AI Robotics!

 <!--
 **FIRE0BALL/FIRE0BALL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.